To Kosciusko: Background

 Towards the end of 1794, Coleridge began writing a series of sonnets called Sonnets on Eminent Characters.
 The first sonnet, "To Erskine", was printed on 1 December in the Morning Chronicle, and 10 more sonnets followed.
 Coleridge's sonnet "To Kosciusko" was the fifth in the series, printed on 16 December.
 The poem was revised twice, first for a 1796 collection and then for an 1828 collection of Coleridge's poems.
 It remained in that final form for the two collections that followed, in 1829 and 1834.

 Kosciusko was a Polish national who led Poland in rebellion against two countries, Prussia and Russia, during the spring of 1794.
 When the rebellion was crushed by that October, he was captured by Russian forces and held as a prisoner.
 Coleridge knew few details about the specifics, and altered his poem when he found out that Kosciusko was merely wounded and captured instead of being killed.

 The British Romantic poets favoring of Kosciusko as a hero can be traced to Coleridge, and Leigh Hunt published his own sonnet on Kosciusko in the 19 November 1815 Examiner.
 Following this, Keats wrote his version of the sonnet in December 1816 and published it in the 16 February 1817 examiner.

 Poem

 The 1796 edition of the poem reads:

 Coleridge's uncertainty of Kosciusko's state after the defeat of the Polish rebellion is shown in the original 3rd and 4th line:

 For the 1828 edition and later printings of the poem, the final lines read:

 Hunt

-Hunt, like Coleridge, saw Kosciusko as a hero, and Hunt admired Kosciusko for his character during the Polish rebellion and, as the subtitle suggests, his having "never fought either for Buonaparte or the allies".
+Hunt, like Coleridge, saw Kosciusko as a hero, admiring his character during the Polish rebellion and, as the subtitle suggests, his having "never fought either for Buonaparte or the allies".
 Hunt's version reads: